How to learn, The Science Behind Attaining Knowledge

 How to Challenge Yourself

-There have been studies that show that an 85% success rate is a good rate when trying to improve. (!?!)
-You should be practicing at an adequate difficulty to fail once in a while.
+Studies suggest that an 85% success rate is a good rate when trying to improve. ref You should be practicing at an adequate difficulty to fail once in a while.
 However, it is important that you don't always fail at everything when setting goals for yourself.
 This will only lead to demotivation or being unable to find a starting point to improve from.

 Having the right mindset to learn

-It is important to note that you won't improve unless you make mistakes.
 Getting stuck and spending time to figure out a problem shouldn't be taken as a sign that you're not good enough, or that you lack talent.
-Getting stuck and having to work to get further is a good indicator that you are improving.
+Getting stuck and having to work to get further is a good indicator that you are where you need to be to improve.

 How does this apply to programming?